kwasibacheampong/Marketing-performance-and-ROI-analysis/README.md

 The focus is on identifying which activities contribute most effectively to business outcomes rather than surface-level engagement metrics.

+## Starter project narrative

+### Context
+A business is investing across multiple digital marketing channels, but leadership lacks clarity on which activities are driving meaningful commercial outcomes.
+Reporting focuses heavily on engagement metrics, making it difficult to justify spend or confidently reallocate budget.

+### Decision
+Marketing leadership needs to decide how to optimise budget allocation across channels and campaigns in order to improve return on investment while maintaining performance.

+### Outcome
+This analysis provides a clear, ROI-focused view of marketing performance, highlighting which channels and campaigns contribute most effectively to business outcomes.
+The insights support data-informed budget reallocation and a shift towards commercially relevant performance measurement.

 ## Business context
 Marketing teams often face pressure to justify spend while managing multiple channels and campaigns.